Learn How to Reconcile Accounts for FREE!

 In accounting, a reconciliation compares an entity's accounting records against a financial document, such as a bank statement.

-A reconciliation includes reviewing transactions, adding missing transactions, and removing accounting errors, such as duplicate entries.
+A reconciliation involves reviewing transactions, adding any missing transactions, and correcting accounting errors, such as duplicate entries.

-Accounting reconciliations help the financial accounts to be reliable and accurate.
+Accounting reconciliations help ensure that the financial accounts are reliable and accurate.
 They are a safety net.
 Without reconciliations, financial accounts are more vulnerable to errors.
 Reconciliations must be done to produce accurate financial statements.

 If a statement can be obtained, an account can be reconciled.
 A statement usually includes opening and closing balances, payments, charges, and other items which impact balances.
-For example, a bank statement includes opening and closing balances for a period and money in and out of the account.
+For example, a bank statement typically includes opening and closing balances for a specified period, as well as transactions showing money going in and out of the account.
 A statement from a supplier should detail an opening and closing balance, invoices, credit notes, payments to the account, and refunds.

 The following accounts can be reconciled: